trydydd/slimemoldgrappling/content/lesson_plans/slime_mold_grappling_club/foundations/week_6/_index.md

 draft: false
 ---

-The focuses for week six0 are guard and arm in chokes.
+The focuses for week six are guard and arm in chokes.

 {{% children %}}